November 13, 2025

 Explanation 1: visual

-Confounding occurs when these other differences between cases (third variables, e.g. \(W\)) causally affect \(X\) and \(Y\).
+Confounding occurs when there are other differences between cases (call them variables, e.g. \(W\), etc.) that causally affect \(X\) and \(Y\).

 Causal Graphs